 It is worth pointing briefly are some terms that are associated with theistic thinking.
-Some of these terms have been defined by Iroegbu (90) and they include; pantheism, monotheism, polytheism, panentheism, deism and fideism amongst others.
+Some of these terms have been defined by Iroegbu (1995: 90) and they include; pantheism, monotheism, polytheism, panentheism, deism and fideism amongst others.

-- 1. Pantheism is associated with Baruch Spinoza who identified God with nature.
+Pantheism is associated with Baruch Spinoza who identified God with nature.
 Thus, natural things are expressions of divine being and activity.
-Hence, the classic remark of his, God or Nature. - 2.
-Monotheism is the belief in one and indivisible God. - 3.
-Polytheism is the idea that there are more than one God; some sort of pluralistic notion of God that make God more than one. - 4.
+Hence, the classic remark of his, God or Nature.

+Monotheism is the belief in one and indivisible God.

+Polytheism is the idea that there are more than one God; some sort of pluralistic notion of God that make God more than one.

 Panentheism is a species of pantheism, accepts God's existence, but relates him reciprocally to creatures.
 Everything is hooked in God and God is hooked on everything.
-Proponents of this include; F. Kranse and Alfred North Whitehead. - 5.
-Deism is the view that God exists but he has no more sustaining influence nor does he again care for what is happening to the world he originally created. - 6.
+Proponents of this include; F. Kranse and Alfred North Whitehead.

+Deism is the view that God exists but he has no more sustaining influence nor does he again care for what is happening to the world he originally created.

 Fideism is the view that God exists and does intervene in history and the truths of the Christian religion are acceptable only by faith and not reason.

+1. is the view that God exists but he has no more sustaining influence nor does he again care for what is happening to the world he originally created 2.
+Themodel for God's Existence goes outside of experience and seeks to show the reality of God from our very understanding of what God is by definition, nature and conception.

 The concept of God was the central concern of the unit.
 The unit examined the centrality of the God question in metaphysics.
 It examined the arguments for the existence of God and some few arguments against the existence of God.
-It broadly divided the arguments into the a porteriori model (made up of the cosmological and teleological arguments) and the a priori model (made up of the ontological and moral arguments for God's existence) of argument for God's existence.
-The unit also highlighted some of the weaknesses of some of the cosmological arguments as promoted by St Thomas Aquinas.
+It broadly divided the arguments into the a porteriori model (made up of the cosmological and teleological arguments) and the a priori model (made up of the ontological andmoral arguments for God's existence) of argument for God's existence.
+The unit also highlighted some of the weaknesses of some of the cosmological arguments as promoted by St Thomas Aguinas.
 The weakness of the teleological argument was also highlighted.
 The unit also mentioned some of the thinkers and schools of thought that argue against the existence of God.
 Some important topics associated with the theme of God were also defined following Iroegbu's characterization.
 The unit examined the ubiquitous concept of God in metaphysics.
 It presented the arguments for and against the existence of God as contained in the literatures.
 Particularly the unit examined the cosmological arguments, the teleological, and the ontological and moral arguments for the existence of God.
 Some arguments against the existence of God were also discussed.
 Some major concepts were then further clarified as a way of improving the understanding some philosophical jargons associated with the theme of God.